-In my selfish opinion, however, there's only one way for arguably the greatest mixed martial artist of all time to return: to head back to the division he abandoned in November 2013 and try to recapture its title for himself.
+In my selfish opinion, however, there's only one way for arguably the greatest mixed martial artist of all time to return: to head back to the division he abandoned in November 2013 and try to recapture its title.

 Superfights are fun, shiny things that we can't help but swiping our credit cards for, and the prospect of a million-dollar payday spurred an injured Bisping to call out St-Pierre even before he announced his UFC return.
-But it's strange how often we, the spectators, end up thinking about the merits of fights in terms of the revenue they'll generate.
-We aren't the UFC's financial advisors: we should want to watch fights for their potential to interest, excite or educate.
+But it's strange how often we the spectators end up thinking about the merits of fights in terms of the revenue they'll generate.
+We aren't the UFC's financial advisors: we should want to watch fights for their potential to interest or excite or educate.

 And beyond a heap of money made for other people, what's on the other side of a superfight?
-Take St-Pierre's 2009 cross-divisional bout with then-lightweight champion BJ Penn: for all the intrigue and publicity ahead of time, we learned almost nothing from seeing St-Pierre beat Penn badly and decisively except that the bigger fighter with the better game plan beats the smaller fighter hands down.
-In the aftermath, BJ Penn's success at 155-pounds – his natural weight class – underscored what a hollow lesson that was.
-What would we glean from seeing St-Pierre fight a non-established champion in Bisping, an ageing and beatable Silva, or an undersized McGregor?
-Something, maybe, but not as much as the build-up would suggest.
+Take St-Pierre's 2009 cross-divisional bout with then-lightweight champion BJ Penn: for all the intrigue and publicity ahead of time, we learned almost nothing from seeing St-Pierre beat Penn badly and decisively except that the bigger fighter with the better game plan beats the smaller fighter.
+In the aftermath, BJ Penn's success at 155-pounds—his natural weight class—underscored what a hollow lesson that was.
+What would we glean from seeing St-Pierre fight an un-established champion in Bisping, an aging and beatable Silva, or an undersized McGregor?
+Something, but not as much as the build-up would suggest.